Pepperdine University Celebrates Black History Month 2023

 5:30 PM | Performance in the Light House

-The Intercultural Affairs office and Pepperdine Libraries are pleased to present a
+The Office of Intercultural Affairs and Pepperdine Libraries are pleased to present

-lecture by Ronald C. McCurdy, professor of music at the Thornton School of Music at
+a lecture by Ronald C. McCurdy, professor of music at the Thornton School of Music

-the University of Southern California, where he also serves as assistant dean of the
+at the University of Southern California, where he also serves as assistant dean of

 Hughes' Ask Your Mama: 12 Moods for Jazz.
 This collection of poems serves as Hughes' social commentary on the struggle for